Terms and Conditions governing the use of this website and donation payments

 1.5 Selection, rights and responsibilities of participating NGOs

-• Whose initiators started from a great idea for local projects, with own or local resources and can show impact but fail to get (sufficient) resources from granting donors.
+- The initiators started from a great idea for local projects, with own or local resources and can show achieved impact but fail to get (sufficient) resources from granting donors.

 NGOs will receive unconditional donations through the website from donors from Europe, Africa and possibly from other continents as well in the future.

-a) Recipient NGOs are required to use the donations in a prudent manner to undertake enhance their impact, as outlined on the iMPACT direct website.
-Requirements relating to activity presentations, updates and reporting:
+b) Recipient NGOs are required to use the donations in a prudent manner to undertake enhance their impact, as outlined on the iMPACT direct website.

 Duration of the collaboration: